GP Skin Cancer Workshop

 He is an international authority on skin cancer in immunosuppressed and solid organ transplant recipients.
 He has a passion for teaching and has run several successful workshops aimed at upskilling GPs and trainees in the diagnosis and management of skin diseases.

-Associate Professor Chong is also the Victorian Censor of the Australasian College of Dermatologists.
+Associate Professor Chong is also the immediate past Victorian Censor of the Australasian College of Dermatologists.

 It is also eligible for one day of procedural grant funding under the surgical component for eligible doctors.